andrei-k/go-rest-api/README.md

 ### `/cmd`

-The `/cmd` contains the main applications for the project.
+The `/cmd` contains the main application entry points for the project.
 If there is a need to have more than one application binary, the name of the subdirectory should match the name of the executable application (e.g., /cmd/myapp).
 It's best practice not to put a lot of code in the application directory.

 ### `/pkg`
 The library code that can be imported and used by external projects should live in `/pkg` directory.
 This layout pattern allows the package to be "go gettable", which means it's possible to use the **go get** command to fetch and install the project, its applications, and libraries (e.g., `go get github.com/andrei-k/go-rest-api/pkg`).
 Caution must be used with the code placed here because external projects will expect these libraries to work.